thinkst/opencanary/README.md

 $ uv pip install opencanary
 ```

-Optional extras (if you wish to use the Windows File Share module, and the SNMP module):
+Optional extras (if you wish to use the SNMP module):
 ```
-$ sudo apt install samba # if you plan to use the Windows File Share module
 $ pip install scapy pcapy-ng # if you plan to use the SNMP module
 ```